joycemegumi/fashion-trend-clustering/README.md

 ```
 where you replace {AWS_ACCESS_KEY_ID} and {AWS_SECRET_ACCESS_KEY_ID} with your own keys.

-## Extract the images from the catalog
+## Extraction of the images from the catalog
 The images of the models in the catalog can be extracted by running the following command:
 ```
 python main.py --task extract_images --dpt_number {DPT_NUMBER} --domain_id {DOMAIN_ID}